stellax02/as-above-so-below/README.md

 - **Watch** as wealth dynamics unfold through celestial metaphors:
   - **Shooting stars** mark the rise and fall of fortunes.
   - **Explosions** and fading halos visualize volatility.
   - **Drifting orbs** merge and burst, maintaining a delicate cosmic balance.

-Each frame forms a living **data-driven artwork** — both image and dataset — continuously generated in real time.
+  - **Faint, shifting threads** connect every element — subtle lines of influence and interdependence — showing that even in vast distances, everything remains entangled in invisible motion.

 ---